Do You Focus on Your Weaknesses Instead of Your Strengths?

 - Recognize that you are “comparing your insides to other people’s outsides,” exaggerating their strengths in comparison to your own

-- Learn to challenge the negative self-talk that attacks your self-esteem
+- Learn to challenge negative thoughts and the negative self-talk that attacks your self-esteem

 - Learn to communicate assertively with others